Indian removals in Minnesota: Indigenous settlement

 The area of the modern-day state of Minnesota was first settled by various Indigenous people of North America, namely by groups of the Sioux (the Dakota, Lakota, and Nakota) in the southern and western regions, as well as the Anishinaabe, namely the Ojibwe in the northern and central regions around the Great Lakes region.
 Migratory villages such as Kaposia had existed in Minnesota since the 18th century and were led by the Kaposia band of Mdewakanton Dakota by a succession of chiefs known as Little Crow or "Petit Corbeau" which were first reported by the explorer Jonathan Carver in May of 1767.
-The Ojibwe historically stretch from present-day Ontario in eastern Canada all the way the state of Montana near the Rocky Mountains.
-Oral traditions of the Ojibwe, Odawa, and Potawatomi assert that at one time all three tribes were one people who lived at the Straits of Mackinac.
+The Ojibwe historically are spread across much of upper North America including portions of both modern-day Canada and the United States.
+The Ojibwe, as well as the broader Anishinaabe are concentrated around the Great Lakes region to roughly the Great Plains and portions of the eastern Rocky Mountains.